DSF RULES Ver9.0 (JUNE 2015)

 Dark suggestive “jokes” on subjects like suicide, rape, etc. These may be deleted immediately at our discretion.

-Board 'raids'.
-Anyone found arranging board raids, including posting abusive material, swamping threads, or trolling other boards from this forum will be permanently banned.
+Arranging “board raids,” including posting abusive material, swamping threads, or trolling other boards websites from this forum will be permanently banned.

-Creating alias accounts and or/using multiple member accounts in order to disrupt discussions or create highly dramatic or abusive situations.
-Staff reserves the right to reveal problematic aliases publicly should the situation demand it.
+Creating alias accounts and/or using multiple accounts in an abusive manner.
+Staff reserves the right to publicly reveal aliases if they feel the situation warrants it.

 Endlessly spamming the forum or spamming a specific thread for any reason is prohibited.
 Our definition of spamming also includes “attention whoring” - posting in a manner meant only to draw attention to oneself; or changing the subject discussed only to promote yourself, your products or your related weblinks.
 Also, creating a thread with a title completely unrelated to the subject actually posted to gain attention to your thread is considered spam.